aritrabiswas2004/novascript-source/BUILTINS.md

 # NovaScript Builtins

+> [!CAUTION]
+> This `BUILTINS.md` file is due for modification.
+The documentation here is outdated.
+> When the modifications of bultins ends, this docs page will be with the latest information.

 NovaScript has many builtin functions that offer easier usage of general functions in everyday programming.

 > [!IMPORTANT]